acdalal/scavenger-hunt/README.md

 number makes your clues unique, so other teams can't look over your shoulder.
 Then type:

-    python generate_clues.py [secret number]
+    python3 generate_clues.py [secret number]

 Any time we enclose something in square brackets, you need to replace it with an actual value (called an argument).
 For example, to get started I might type:

-    python generate_clues.py 42
+    python3 generate_clues.py 4200

 This will create a subdirectory called `clues`.
 Be sure to keep this file (called the README) open in a separate viewer.

 ## Reference ##

-If you want to learn more about Linux when you are finished, or need a reference during the hunt, go here: http://www.tldp.org/LDP/intro-linux/html/index.html.
+If you want to learn more about Unix when you are finished, or need a reference during the hunt, go here: **INSERT CHEAT SHEET**

 ### Clue 1: The Hunt Begins ###